Inspiaaa/UnityHFSM/README.md

 Although this example is using lambda expressions for the states' logic, you can of course also just pass normal functions.

 > **Side note:** To keep things simple, we're using strings for the state identifiers.
-Just keep in mind that UnityHFSM is not limited to this, as it allows you to use any custom type (e.g. enums) for them.
+Just keep in mind that UnityHFSM is not limited to this, as it allows you to use any custom type (e.g. enums) for the state identifiers.
 See the [generics](#generics) chapter for more information.

 #### Adding transitions